Heritability of IQ: Molecular genetics

 Genomic studies have also estimated values of SNP heritability for IQ.
 Very early studies used a method called genome-wide complex trait analysis (GCTA) which calculates the overall genetic similarity (as indexed by the cumulative effects of all genotyped single nucleotide polymorphisms) between all pairs of individuals in a sample of unrelated individuals and then correlates this genetic similarity with phenotypic similarity across all the pairs.
 Studies using this method reported relatively large estimates of heritability, ranging from 40% to 51%.
 A later study by the same group estimated SNP heritability for different measures of cognitive ability at about 31%.
 However, researchers later discovered population stratification and other environmental biases were major issues affecting basic analyses.
 As a result, recent research has sought to estimate the SNP heritability of traits, including IQ, using within-family genome-wide association studies, though researchers have identified that these are not immune to interpretive issues.
-Some earlier estimates of the SNP heritability of IQ, derived from genome-wide association studies (GWAS), put the figure much lower, at around 10%.
+Some estimates of the SNP heritability of IQ, derived from genome-wide association studies (GWAS), put the figure much lower, at around 10%.
 For example, one recent published analysis estimated the within-family SNP heritability of cognitive function to be 14%.
 A more recent unpublished preprint estimated the SNP heritability at about 19%.

 Another set of methods attempts to generalize correlations between familial resemblance and genetic resemblance to estimate heritability.
 These methods are free from most environmental biases and have typically found that twin estimates of heritability are inflated.
 When tested on similar achievement phenotypes like educational attainment, these methods find that twin methods significantly inflate the value of heritability.